ng-select/ng-select/README.md

 ```

 ### More demos
-Visit https://github.com/ng-select/ng-select/tree/master/src/demo/app for more examples
+Visit [demos](https://github.com/ng-select/ng-select/tree/master/src/demo/app) for more examples.

 ## Contributing

 Contributions are welcome.
-You can start by looking at issues with label Help wanted https://github.com/ng-select/ng-select/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22 or creating new Issue with proposal or bug report.
+You can start by looking at [issues](https://github.com/ng-select/ng-select/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) with label *Help wanted*  or creating new Issue with proposal or bug report.
 Note that we are using https://conventionalcommits.org/ commits format.

 ## Development